 The Network also provides advice for HR managers on best practices in recruitment as well as stammering awareness guidance for line managers.

-We at Ernst & Young are finding that small changes in processes and the willingness to have courageous conversations can make a big difference.
+We at EY are finding that small changes in processes and the willingness to have courageous conversations can make a big difference.

 2 out of 3 stammerers say they hold back what they consider positive contributions or good ideas at work, because they fear they may stammer.